Skip to content

 PhD Study: Enhancing engagement with between-session work in Low Intensity Cognitive Behavioural Therapy (CBT) based interventions

 This research was led by Mia Bennion as part of her PhD Fellowship.
-For more information about Mia please check out our PhD Fellowships pages.
+For more information about Mia please check out our PhD Fellowships page

 What did we do?

-The aim of the project was to enhance patient engagement with between-session work in Low Intensity (LI) CBT-based interventions.
+The aim of the project was to enhance patient engagement with between-session work in Low Intensity (LI) CBT-based interventions within primary care.

-By seeking to further understand what, how and why factors affect patient engagement with between-session work, the findings of this study can inform future patient information resources, workforce training guidelines and service planning.
+By seeking to further understand what, how and why factors affect patient engagement with between-session work, the findings of this study could be used inform future patient information resources, workforce training guidelines and service planning.

 Why was it important?